hlandau/ncdocs/domain-names.md

     The value for this item SHALL be one of the following forms:

     - An empty array.
 This denotes that hidden service connectivity is not available via the current object.
+This is the default semantic if the "tor" item type is not present.

     - An array of one or more strings.
 Each such string SHALL contain a Tor onion address, including the ".onion" suffix.
 (Note that the value